s00BmaB/Solitaire/README.md

 =====

 *My first project of a scale that big so things are be broken.
-Lost access to uni repo after course finished so made new one and things may have broken even more during the moving process.(I can't use git properly yet, etc.)*
+Lost access to uni repo after course finished so made new one and things may have broken even more during the moving process.(I can't use git properly yet, etc.).*
-*Also probably got bat gitignore*
+*Also probably got bat gitignore.*

 Basic instructions/rules if someone gets here
 ======